oelgern/dice_tower/README.txt

    standard baffles (all constructed from 1/2" PVC pipe).
  Dice exit gate

+An additional template file for the lower baffle platform (made of paneling or thin plywood) is also included.

 This repository also contains the generated files for convenience.

-Steps to reproduce:
+Steps to create templates (if not modifying the templates skip to the step 4):

-1. At bash shell: bc -l dimensions.bc > librecad_commands.txt
+1. At bash shell: bc -l body_dimensions.bc > librecad_commands.txt
 Output is commands that can be entered into LibreCAD's command window.

 2. Paste the following set of commands from the commands file each into their